-Interview with Dr. Parolini of IPLASS
+Interview with Placental Stem Cell Expert, Dr. Parolini

 Dr. Parolini: First, I would like to clarify the cells we are talking about.
-Among placenta-derived stem cells are different types of cells: hematopoietic stem cells derived from cord blood and all the cells derived from the placental tissue which include amniotic and chorionic membranes, the chorionic villi, the umbilical cord, and the maternal component which is the decidua.
+Among placenta-derived stem cells are different types of cells: hematopoietic stem cells derived from cord blood and all the cells derived from the placental tissue which include amniotic and chorionic membranes, the chorionic villi, the umbilical cord, and the maternal component, which is the decidua.

 Hematopoietic stem cells possess characteristics which typically define stem cells; they are clonogenic, possess the capacity to self-renew, and can differentiate towards multiple lineages.
 On the other hand, we should be careful in defining the other cells, such as stromal cells from the amniotic and chorionic tissue and epithelial cells from the amniotic membrane, as entirely stem cells, even if within these populations there are cells which possess stem cell characteristics